luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.languages/README.md

 Idempiere is able to show web interfaces in different languages.
 You must configure Langages using appropiate installation packs.
 As a example you may see wiki page [Install_german_language_Pack](https://wiki.idempiere.org/en/Install_german_language_Pack).
 Also, you could find different Languages packs in [Translation page](https://wiki.idempiere.org/en/Translations).

 In this case we are concerned with the Spanish Language.
 We have different locations depending on the country.
-For example Venezuela, Paraguay, Spain, etc.
+For example Venezuela, Paraguay, Spain, etc. Spanish locations have many similarities and small differences, this is the reason why we copy the translations and adjust the differences.

 Follow these instructions to define a Spanish language similar to the default Idempiere 'Seed'.